a bit about the evolving technology in Sri Lanka

 Sri Lanka as changed in 40 years!
 They have actual modern technology now.
 Knock me over with a feather.

 Don’t get me wrong.
 My host family — two parents and three sisters — were not a bunch of rubes.
 Even then, we had a flush toilet, for example.
+And toilet paper!
 (THAT is a topic for another day).
+In no way was I in a primitive culture or was my host family unsophisticated.
+In fact, they taught me a thing or two.
+Or twenty.
 But 40 years ago there was no tv in Sri Lanka.
 Now there is tv — led and plasma, flat screen, big, where one can watch the same iPhone 6 commercials I’ve seen at home.
 There is wireless internet and supposedly 3g and 4g for pretty darn fast communication.
 Speaking of phones, these guys’ phones ring more than anyone’s I know in the US, with the possible exception of Eileen B., and excluding everyone under the age of 26.
 The point is, there is actual modern technology.
 Not always a good thing, as we already know.
 But I am happy to see it more than I’m sad they have adopted it.
 It didn’t come as a surprise to me, yet the contrast from 1975 is jarring.

 The house where I stay is large and luxurious, and completely modern– appliance-wise, flooring-wise, glass shower enclosure-wise and security-wise.
 Oh, and their mattresses were manufactured in this millennium (unlike mine at home).
 Surprise, Laurie!
 Their appliances are more modern than yours.
 All of the appliances are really cool LG ones with pretty blue lights that flash and make tuneful beeping sounds and let you know important things like what temperature the fridge is at any given moment and how fast your laundry is spinning.
 There is a sleek indoor air-conditioning unit in me bedroom.
 In the bathrooms, hot shower water is ‘on demand.’
 Tankless, I think, operated by a wall switch.
 Sometimes the hot water doesn’t come, but that is most likely user error.
 And there’s really nothing wrong with a cool shower now and then, if you’re in the tropics.
 Outside, there are visible electrical cables and poles all over the place; it’s just like some places around here.
 Unfortunately, cable tv isn’t working in the house I stay in.
 I did not say all of the technology is reliable.
 I am grateful for how reliable we have it at home.